confluentinc/csid-python-base/java/readme.md

 ### FAQ

-- How to install python requirements
+- How to provide packages for offline installation of the python environment?
+Put the wheel packages in a directory and provide it using `<transform.prefix>.offline.installation.dir`.
+-